 In this stage of production, Glad2Design will have your custom graphics built to near completion.
 You will be able to see what your final design will look like.
-If you project is a custom web design, you can “test drive” your new website in this beta stage.
+If your project is a custom web design, you can “test drive” your new website in this beta stage.
 The navigation and most functionality will be in working order.
-Some web coding does require publication of websites before functionality is active.
+Some web coding does require the publication of websites before functionality is active.
 A good example of this is a photo gallery that must be connected to a MySQL database.

 The “Fine Tuning” Phase

 This is the “Fine Tuning” phase of production.
 Your agreement will define how many revisions are included before incurring additional fees.
 If you have submitted your changes in list form as recommended, you decrease the probability of additional fees and changes.
-Mainly, at this point the only changes needed would be textual.
-A revised proof sheet will be submitted to the client for them to approve all final changes, and sign off with the design.
+Mainly, at this point, the only changes needed would be textual.
+A revised proof sheet will be submitted to the client for them to approve all final adjustments, and sign off with the design.

 The final payment of 25% is required at this time.
-Everything must be paid in full before logo files/formats are released; final print files are sent to the press; and websites are published.
+Everything must be paid in full before logo files/formats are released; final print files are sent to the press, and websites are published.

 Ready to get started?
 Contact us for more information!